Kubernetes Networking: Fundamental Concepts Explained (2023)

 In Kubernetes, a Pod is the basic unit of deployment.
 It's essentially a group of one or more containers that are deployed together in the same isolated space.
 These containers inside a Pod share the same network namespace.
 While not technically accurate, for simplification purposes you can think of it as if the Pod is a very, very small virtual machine.

 And containers running on that same Pod, it's like they would be running on the same, super small virtual computer.
-So they behave as applications that run on the same operating system.
+So, they behave as applications that run on the same operating system.
 And when two applications running on the same operating system want to talk to each other, they can communicate by using what is called the "localhost".
 Basically, instead of sending data to an external machine, they send data to the same machine they are running on.
 Here's an example of how containers in a Pod can communicate with each other using localhost.

 Imagine you have a Pod with two containers: a web server and a database server.
 The web server reserved port 80 for itself and the database server reserved port 3306.

-Now let's say the web server application needs to retrieve some information from a database.
+Now, let's say the web server application needs to retrieve some information from a database.
 It needs to contact the database server application.
 If this would be running on a separate machine, it would need to contact it by using its external IP address.
 But both of our containers run in the same Pod.
-So they behave as if they are two applications running on the same host.
+So, they behave as if they are two applications running on the same host.
 This means they can use localhost to talk to each other.
-So the web server application simply needs to connect to localhost, port 3306 to retrieve that data from the database server application.
+So, the web server application simply needs to connect to localhost port 3306 to retrieve that data from the database server application.

 Pod-to-Pod Communication

-All Pods in a Kubernetes cluster reside in a single, flat, shared network-address space.
-A flat network-address space means that all Pods within a Kubernetes cluster are assigned unique IP addresses and can access every other Pod at the other Pod’s IP address.
-So they behave as if they would be devices that are located in the same building and are connected to the same network.
-Even if some Pods live on one server, and some other Pods live on an entirely different server, which are separated by additional, external networks.
-Pods still behave as if they are connected to the same, single internal network.
-This abstraction makes communication between Pods much more straightforward.
+All Pods in a Kubernetes cluster reside in a single, flat, shared network address space.
+A flat network address space means that all Pods within a Kubernetes cluster are assigned unique IP addresses and can access every other Pod at the other Pod’s IP address.
+So, they behave as if they would be devices that are located in the same building and are connected to the same network.

 Pod-to-Service Communication (ClusterIP Service)

-There are many cases where multiple Pods provide the same functionality.
-Why have multiple Pods, all doing the same thing?
-We might need more than one for availability, scalability reasons, as well as other motivations.
-For example, it's better to run 10 Pods providing access to a database, rather than just one.
-If 1 Pod malfunctions, 9 will still work, so the service will still be available.
+If 1 Pod malfunctions, nine will still work, so the service will still be available.
 If there's high demand for database access, Kubernetes can spin up 10 more Pods, on other servers.
 So now we have 20 Pods, distributed across many different servers, and the workload is handled easier, as there is more processing power available.

 But notice the same problem.
 We can't just pick a Pod, and tell some application in some other Pod: "Connect to IP a.b.c.d".
 That destination Pod can disappear at any time, along with its IP address, and the application will fail to connect.
 But the ClusterIP Service object solves this issue.